febryardiansyah/translation_to_english/README.md

 # translation_to_english

-this app has 2 options to translate from your language to englih. you can use text or image (from gallery or from camera) just feel free to use :p. anyway, if you have feedback or advices to this app, just tell me on instagram (link on my bio) or discord Febry
+this app has 2 options to translate from your language to english. you can use text or image (from gallery or from camera) just feel free to use :p. anyway, if you have feedback or advices to this app, just tell me on instagram (link on my bio) or discord Febry
 #4750